 Wireless connections are subject to interference when a USB 3.0 device is connected

-A USB 3.0 device connected to the FRITZ!Box is causing disturbances to wireless (WiFi) connections to the FRITZ!Box.
-This greatly reduces the range of wireless connections.
+A USB 3.0 device connected to the FRITZ!Box interferes with the wireless (WiFi) connections to the FRITZ!Box.
+This significantly reduces the range of the wireless connections.

 1 USB 3.0 device is interfering with the wireless connection